-Apart from the 2010 Manila amendments, there had been other Amendments in 1991, 1994 and 1995.

-The 1991 amendments relating to Global Maritime Distress and Safety System (GMDSS).
+Apart from the 2010 Manila • Updating of competence amendments, there had been other Amendments in 1991, 1994 and 1995.
+The 1991 amendments relating including new requirements for to Global Maritime Distress and personnel serving on liquefied Safety System (GMDSS).
 The 1994 amendments were on special training requirements for personnel on tankers.
-The 1995 amendment was on minimum standards required to be maintained by parties in order to give full and complete effect to the provisions of the STCW convention to ensure that seafarers on board ships are qualified and fit for their duties.
+The 1995 amendment was on minimum standards required to trained to cope if their ship comes be maintained by parties in order to give full and complete effect to the provisions of the STCW convention to ensure that seafarers on board ships are qualified and fit for their duties.

-Article III (Application) of the STCW Convention provides that the Convention shall apply to seafarers serving on board war ships, fishing vessels, pleasure yachts or wooden ships of primitive build.

-The convention defined sea going ship as a ship other than those which navigate exclusively in Inland waters or in waters within or closely adjacent to, sheltered waters or areas where port regulations apply.
+STCW Convention provides that the Convention shall apply to seafarers vessels, pleasure vachts or wooden ships of primitive build.
+The convention defined sea going navigate exclusively in Inland waters or in waters within or closely adjacent to, sheltered waters or areas where port regulations apply.